grydinywka/victoria/README.md

 The app is located in cli_app_ignatenko.py.

-You must dowload one in directory that contain the next files: rawdata.csv lookup.csv
+You must download one in directory that contains the next files:
+'rawdata.csv',
+'lookup.csv'.

-Result of app will be output.csv file.
+Result of app will be 'output.csv' file.